Leaderboard

 3 points

-Made it out to Huai Chak Nok Reservoir today.
+8. Made it out to Huai Chak Nok Reservoir today.
 Water level is looking pretty dire there too.
 Here's the view from the dam end on the NW side.
 Close up of the outflow structure to use as a benchmark for the water level.
 A lot of what was once under water on the south end of the dam is now dry.
 Here's a screenshot of the satellite view of the reservoir with a maker of where the above pic was taken.
 Image is from Nov, 2018 and gives an idea of how far the water has receded.
 They have pumps going to move trapped water on the south end into what remains of the reservoir.
 It's going to be quite a while before this overflow outlet will be needed again. @thegrogmonster, is this your land?
 If so, somebody stole all your cassava.
 And this is the view now from your "waterfront" property.
 A bit of hike from this side of the reservoir to get to the water's edge.
 The cows are enjoying their new pasture land.
 The view from the north end looking south towards the dam in the far distance.
 And on the other side of the road, looking north.
 Easy pickings for the fishermen.
-Side note: I've edited the topic title to reflect that posts here cover all the shrinking water sources for Pattaya.3 points
+Side note: I've edited the topic title to reflect that posts here cover all the shrinking water sources for Pattaya.

-How about a little levity.....
+9. How about a little levity.....
 In the US, A man goes to the doctor for a VD checkup, and after one look, the Doc says "Thats the worst VD I have ever seen and regetably you need to let me cut it off..
 Shocked, the man goes to another US Doc and gets the same response.
 Being desperate, he goes to a Chinese clinic and tells the Chinese Doc what the US Docs told him, and the Chinese Doc tells him, Cut, Cut, Cut!!
-Thats what all western Docs to - No need to cut anything, just wait 2 days and it will fall off.....3 points
+Thats what all western Docs to - No need to cut anything, just wait 2 days and it will fall off.....

-It's been two weeks and two days since the last update, so hopped on my bike and had a very enjoyable ride this morning around what remains of Mabprachan Reservoir.
+10. It's been two weeks and two days since the last update, so hopped on my bike and had a very enjoyable ride this morning around what remains of Mabprachan Reservoir.
 Starting again on the southwest side.
 More spots that were previously underwater are now exposed.
 Wish they would mount a water level gage to this structure.
 I'm estimating the water is down another 1/2 meter or so since the last update.
 I wonder how much longer it will be before this guy can walk to his fishing camp.
 They're now having to pump water from the low spots.
 Another couple of weeks and there will be no need for a bridge over this channel.
 A babbling brook in the middle of what was once a lake.
 The island is now a peninsula.
 On the north end looking south.
 Fishing is a lot easier when they fish are trapped in what remains of the water on the north end.
 Mabprachan is fast becoming a lush meadow.
 Can't really call it "lush" as the dominant flora are thorn bushes.
 A bit of a technical ride to get out to the far end of this exposed rock outcropping.
 Had to ride over a lot of broken shells and gnarly rocks to get to the far end, but this was the view looking back.
 And the view towards the dam at the west end of the reservoir.
 Now back at the southwest side.
 I see they've closed off the channel into the pond within a lake and are now having to pump water into the pond.
 At the rate the water level is dropping it doesn't bode well for the Pattaya area in the coming months.
-As the next rainy season is a long way off, I expect we'll see severe water rationing measures to conserve what little remains of the water supply.3 points
+As the next rainy season is a long way off, I expect we'll see severe water rationing measures to conserve what little remains of the water supply.

 2 points